Methane Emissions: U.S. and International Mitigation Efforts

 While this submission does not set NDC sub-targets for individual gases, the United States anticipates, as part of achieving its 2035 NDC emissions target, methane reductions of at least 35 percent from 2005 levels in 2035.
 Cutting methane emissions is among the fastest ways to reduce near-term warming and is an essential complement to carbon dioxide (CO2) mitigation.

 The United States has a range of methane mitigation policies in place, including some that have been in place for years and others that have been recently developed.
 For example, a budget reconciliation measure in the 117th Congress—commonly referred to as the Inflation Reduction Act of 2022 (IRA; P.L.
-117-169)—included several provisions that address methane emissions, particularly a fee on methane emissions from specific sources that went into effect in 2024.10 Some Members in the 118th Congress proposed further efforts to mitigate methane emissions.
-Other Members supported efforts to modify or repeal some of the recently enacted policies, particularly some of the IRA provisions.
+117-169)—included several provisions that address methane emissions, including direction to EPA to impose and collect a "waste emissions charge" (WEC) on methane emissions from selected entities in the oil and gas sector.11 Some Members of Congress have proposed further efforts to mitigate methane emissions.
+Other Members have supported efforts to modify or repeal some of the recently enacted policies, particularly some of the IRA provisions—including the WEC.

 This report begins with background information on methane emissions, both globally and within the United States.
 This background information also discusses methane mitigation technologies and policies and recent advances in methane monitoring.
 The report then provides an overview of U.S. policies, including recently enacted and proposed legislation.
 Subsequent sections discuss the range of international efforts to mitigate methane emissions.
 These include multilateral and bilateral initiatives, as well as selected examples of methane policies in specific countries.
 The report concludes with considerations for Congress.